Former ‘RHOC’ Star Heather Dubrow Shares Update On Kelly Dodd Feud, Reveals What She Thinks Of Her Parenting

 Two weeks ago we adopted two tiny little furry babies!
 Meet George and Roxy !
 Thank you so much to @wagmorpets @theellenshow @jfusel for helping us meet these two angels.
 If you’ve ever thought about adopting or fostering an animal, the time is NOW.
 You need them as much as they need you!
 Details today on my podcast #heatherdubrowsworld LINK IN BIO #adoptdontshop

-As The Inquisitr previously reported, Heather shared her thoughts about the recent exits of her longtime friends, Vicki Gunvalson and Tamra Judge, both of whom confirmed they would not be featured on the upcoming 15th season of The Real Housewives of Orange County on their Instagram pages in January, in February.
+As The Inquisitr previously reported, Heather shared her thoughts about the recent exits of her longtime friends, Vicki Gunvalson and Tamra Judge, who both confirmed they would not be featured on the upcoming 15th season of The Real Housewives of Orange County on their Instagram pages earlier this year.

 At the time, Heather told Entertainment Tonight that she was excited to see where Tamra and Vicki’s next chapters would take them.